Skip to main content

 Home insulation installations Heat pumps installed Emissions from home heating

 Actions for government Subsidise; provide clear and consistent framework; mandate and enforce quality standards.
-Subsidise; provide clear and consistent framework; mandate and enforce quality standards.
+Subsidise; support rapid growth in trained heat pump installers; remove policy costs from electricity prices.
 Subsidise; provide clear and consistent framework; mandate and enforce quality standards.

 Actions for companies Insulate commercial buildings; develop creative funding instruments; address the skills gaps.
 Install heat pumps in commercial buildings; develop creative funding instruments; address the skills gaps.
-Reduce demand through smarter heating.
+Reduce demand through smarter heating; support Business Declares.

 The reports include the evidence behind all the information.